minecraft-addon-tools/minecraft-addon-tools.github.io/input/tutorials/getting-started.md

 Minecraft.
 It also provides a number of extension points that Minecraft will automatically call if you define.
 Two of them are pre-defined for you:
 `initialize`, and `update`.

 `initialize` is called only once when Minecraft has finished loading everything it needs to before it can start running script code.
-It is not recommended that you perform any real logic in the initialize method as Minecraft may not yet have finished loading the world or other parts of the game.

 `update` is called every game tick.
 A game tick is one cycle of the game logic, which happens twenty times per second.